angular/angular/aio/content/guide/router-tutorial-toh.md

 Make the `AuthGuard` mimic authentication.

-The `AuthGuard` should call an application service that can login a user and retain information about the current user.
+The `AuthGuard` should call an application service that can log in a user and retain information about the current user.
 Generate a new `AuthService` in the `auth` folder:

 <code-example format="shell" language="shell">